To understand how a Tesla coil works you need to understand a couple of points about its components.

 A Tesla coil has two separate parts, the primary and secondary circuits, each of these consists of a capacitor and an inductor, so they each become resonant circuits when voltage is applied.
 The secret behind a good Tesla coil is making both resonant at the same frequency, allowing them to interact with one another.

-Using the analogy of the swing again, the actual swing part becomes the secondary coil, while the role of the 'pusher' is taken by the primary coil.
-This gives the secondary (the swing) a 'push' at just the correct time.
-The 'push' in this case consisting of additional power, though for this to occur it is imperative that they both have the same resonant frequency.
+Using the analogy of the swing again, the actual swing part becomes the secondary coil, while the role of the person pushing is taken by the primary coil.
+This gives the secondary (the swing) a push at just the correct time.
+The push in this case consisting of additional power, though for this to occur it is imperative that they both have the same resonant frequency.

 This resonant frequency is a product of the capacitance value in Farads (C), and the inductor's value in Henries (L).